 Life Expectancy | 10 – 15 years | Most of these work for a lifetime |

 Since the very definition of water softening requires that hard water minerals be removed, and the salt-free process only changes the minerals, allowing them to remain in the water, salt-free water softeners are not actually softening water rather, they are for water conditioning.
-However, salt-based water softeners only remove the hardness of water and minerals too.
+However, salt-based water softeners only remove the hardness of water and minerals.

 If you are looking for a water softener for your home, you need to get a basic understanding.
 The truth is that salt-free water softeners aren’t water softeners, don’t provide many of the same benefits that salt-based systems do, and aren’t certified to meet industry standards.
 The choice is clear—only a salt-based water softener is proven to provide softer water, healthier skin, and no scale buildup or soap scum.
 A salt-based system is a better investment.
 If you are confused, you can always check our recommendation below for both.

-Check Here: Best Rated Upflow Water Softeners
+Check Here: Best-Rated Upflow Water Softeners

 Frequently Asked Questions (FAQs)